Alex Jones Penalized By Twitter

 A Twitter spokesperson told NPR that Jones' account currently has limited functionality.

-In the past few weeks, YouTube, Apple, Facebook and Spotify have all banned Jones' main platforms over concerns about his content.
+In the past few weeks, YouTube, Apple, Facebook and Spotify have banned Jones' main platforms over concerns about his content.

 Last week, Twitter CEO Jack Dorsey said, "He hasn't violated our rules.
 We'll enforce if he does."